kavia-common/animal-behavior-analytics-platform-40568-40577/frontend_react_js/README.md

 ## Notes
 - All data is mocked under src/data and api/mockHandlers.ts.
 The app renders fully without any backend.
 - No Vite dev proxy is configured to avoid 502 Bad Gateway when backend is unavailable.
-- To connect a backend later, set REACT_APP_API_BASE or REACT_APP_BACKEND_URL in a .env file.
-The API layer can be switched accordingly.
+- To connect a backend later, set REACT_APP_FEATURE_FLAGS=backendEnabled and set REACT_APP_API_BASE or REACT_APP_BACKEND_URL in a .env file.
+For realtime, set REACT_APP_WS_URL (e.g., ws://127.0.0.1:3001/ws/events).
+The API layer keeps mock fallbacks when flags are absent.
 - Optional base path: set REACT_APP_BASE_PATH if serving under a subpath (e.g., /frontend/).
 Vite's base will use it.
 - If using nginx, proxy pass to http://127.0.0.1:3000; ensure websockets and static assets under the Vite base are allowed.
 A quick sanity page is available at /hello which renders without any data dependencies.
 - The app entry and mount are index.html with <div id="root"></div> and script type="module" src="/src/main.tsx".